__________________________________________________________ * -

 AeroGarden: The trade name for indoor planters manufactured by AeroGrow International.

 Aeroponics: A method of growing plants without dirt.
-In this form of hydroponic growing some or all of the roots are exposed to air, and a nutrient rich solution is sprayed on them or circulated beneath them.
+In this form of hydroponic growing some or all of the roots are exposed to air, and a nutrient rich solution is sprayed on them or circulated around or beneath them.

 Aloe Vera: A succulent plant with healing gel that can also be used to make delicious beverages.